To see accurate pricing, please choose your delivery country.

 – M. Anne Katzenberg, University of Calgary

 "The quality of the images is excellent.
-These images on a CD will enhance the student experience [...]
+[The images on the companion website] will enhance the student experience [...]
 [This book is a] very useful text for any biological anthropologist and ideal for osteology courses of various levels."

 – Helen Cho, Davidson College